-You may need to file a personal injury lawsuit to get the compensation you need.
-A New York car accident lawyer can explain what legal strategies can help promote your case’s outcome.
+You may need to file a personal injury lawsuit to get the compensation you deserve.
+A car accident lawyer can explain what legal strategies can help promote your case’s outcome.
 They can also explain how the car accident statute of limitations in New York affects your case.

 For a free legal consultation, call 516-358-6900

-When you make the decision to go to court, your lawyer will handle as many aspects of your lawsuit as they can.
+When you make the decision to go to court, your lawyer will handle the many aspects of your lawsuit.